 Regulators have much more power to enforce compliance across the whole block, instead of having to work individually in each country, with a new range of fines available to be used against anyone discovered of improperly handling data.
 Properly handling data means that data needs to be encrypted as soon as possible.
 Data needs to be deleted by the company when the relationship ends, even if not requested by the client.
 Any test data used in development needs to be depersonalized.
-Any data breaches need to be reported with 72 hours of discovery and anyone impacted by those breaches also needs to be notified.
+Any data breaches need to be reported within 72 hours of discovery, and anyone affected by those breaches needs to be notified.
 This affects any company based in Europe or which does business in Europe and has any kind of European foothold.

 Last year, the credit monitoring company Equifax had a security breach exposing the personal data of 143 million people.
 If GDPR were in effect at the time and Equifax was based in Europe, it would have faced billions in fines and likely forced out of business.

 Understandably, this is creating consternation in an industry that hasn’t really been that open to this kind of scrutinization.
 Most EU companies are having to adapt and adopt new terms and conditions, and new data policies to be compliant, possibly even dropping wholescale models of data harvesting they had employed.
 Explicit consent to collect data has to be granted by individuals before companies can collect anything or it must be a vital part of the activity they are conducting.